 This bulletin describes how to configure a Synology DiskStation Network Area Storage (NAS) device for network discovery when searching for Networked Shares in BluOS.
-These instructions assume you have already created network shares or are using the default shares on your Synology DiskStation and are designed to ease the setup process.
+These instructions assume you have already created network shares or are using the default shares (\\diskstation\music) on your Synology DiskStation and are designed to ease the setup process.
+If you have not set up a Synology DiskStation-network share with BluOS yet, refer to our Help Center article.

-In Windows or Mac OS X, connect to your Synology DiskStation using the software provided to enable Guest access.
+In Windows or macOS, connect to your Synology DiskStation using the software provided to enable Guest access.

 - Launch Synology Control panel